 The Ultimate Guide: 200+ Tableau Interview Questions and Answers to Secure a Tableau Role

-Hello Vizards, I’m Sateesh Kumar, a Tableau Consultant living in Sydney, Australia.
+Hello Vizards, I’m Sateesh Kumar, a Tableau Consultant living in Melbourne, Australia.
 You can connect me on Linkedin.
-I’ve started my career in 2006 as a SAP Business Objects intern and worked up my way to Tableau Architect.
+I’ve started my career in 2006 as an SAP Business Objects intern and worked up my way to Tableau Architect.
 I share my Data visualization/Storytelling and Tableau knowledge at Vizard.
 I wrote this Tableau Interview Questions guide based on my personal experience.

 How it all Started:

-Few people in my Linkedin network started asking me how to answer some Tableau interview questions and I patiently explained everyone.
+Few people in my Linkedin network started asking me how to answer some Tableau interview questions and I patiently explained everyone about tableau interview questions.
 But when I noticed an increase in requests, I thought to myself this is not going to scale, and then I put up a post asking if anyone was interested in the Tableau Interview Questions guide I was putting together.

-Not in my wildest dreams did I expect such a terrific response to my Linkedin post (530k+ reach, 4000+ likes, and comments).
+I didn’t expect such a terrific response to my Linkedin post (530k+ reach, 4000+ likes, and comments).

 The result of 130+ hours of time and effort and 28 versions of the document is this comprehensive guide covering 200+ Tableau interview questions consisting of Tableau technical, data visualization, behavioral, thought process, Client communication, HR, and culture fit questions to give you a complete 360-degree interview experience.

-Note: This is a massive 22,000-word Tableau Interview Questions guide which might take few hours to read.
-For your convenience, I’ve put together the complete guide (article has only 112 technical questions, pdf has all 210) in a handy pdf for you to reference when you want.
+Note: This is a massive 22,000-word Tableau Interview Questions guide which might take a few hours to read.
+For your convenience, I’ve put together the complete guide (this article has only 80 Tableau interview questions, pdf has all 210) in a handy pdf for you to reference when you want.
 Grab it below.

 There’s no way to predict what Tableau Interview Questions you’ll be asked.
 Also, it’s not possible to give a script for every scenario since every individual’s experience, situation, interviewer experience, and project requirement is different.

-You find direct answers to technical questions below.
-But for HR/Behavioral/Culture fit/thought process questions (in the pdf) you may find guidelines how to answer them based on my own experience.
-Please prepare answers to those questions using those guidelines and find your own voice.
+You find direct answers to tableau interview technical questions below.
+But for HR/Behavioral/Culture fit/thought process questions (in the pdf) you may find guidelines on how to answer tableau interview questions based on my own experience.
+Please prepare answers to those tableau interview questions using those guidelines and find your own voice.

-Answers below represents my own experience and thoughts, but not related to any of my employers or Tableau.com.
+Answers of tableau interview questions below represent my own experience and thoughts, but not related to any of my employers or Tableau.com.